Australian Home Electricity Information

 Sharp Electricity Rises Forecast

-As you may have heard, Australia's domestic energy bills are on the rise!
+As you are aware Australia's domestic energy bills are still on the rise, after recent years of large increases!

 2013 - 2014 Planned 33%.